 For Werewolf 20th, the writers took advantage of the 'metaplot agnostic' nature of the setting to reset Haight to his original portrayal, the werewolf skin-thief, dumping everything that came later.

 2nd edition is considered somewhat of a dork age.
 Rampant character cheesiness (read: overpowered), vortex (black hole) grenades taking out dozens of regular troopers, and some extremely poor model design combined to make it something rather ill-remembered.

 Most veterans found Warhammer 40,000 3rd edition a big Dork Age, where they stripped the setting of almost all of its background with pamphlet sized army books, and dialed up the grimdark in the little background that was left while simultaneously dialing down the clever things about it.
 On top of this, the rules were oversimplified to the point where in each army book they had to introduce more and more special rules to differentiate the different statistics which were previously represented with something like a single number (like movement).
 Also, characters became MORE cheesy in 3rd edition than 2nd edition.

-On top of this, they introduced the Tau (who many at the time didn't feel like they fit) and the Necrons who were inserted as a sort of Mary Sue race.
+On top of this, they introduced the Tau (who many at the time felt didn't fit) and the Necrons who were inserted as a sort of Mary Sue race.
 Luckily the Tau have been made to fit better in recent times and the Necrons are not so infallible anymore.
 Perhaps ironically, it was the introduction of the Tau and Necrons that heralded the beginning of the "3.5 edition", where GW started trying to fix 3rd ed's problems.

 After FASA was shut down, ownership of BattleTech passed to WizKids.
 The result was an attempted a continuity reboot of sorts with "Mechwarrior Dark Age" under the WK "Clix" system.
 The net effect of this was to piss off a lot of long-time players, who dubbed the game "Dork Age".